Jingo88/bestMovies/README.md

 ## <a name=notes> Personal Notes on Project Process</a>

-* **README.md**: I was slightly confused as to directions of how the README was to be presented.
-So I decided to try and me it a tutorial geared towards web development students.
+* **README.md**: The directions were vague on how to format the README file so I decided a tutorial for web development students would work best.
 * **Data.json**: Did not utilize this file.
-I was filled with the grandiose notion that this web app would be cooler if users were able to create logins and authenticate.
+I was filled with the grandiose notion that a web app with login and authentication would be more impressive.
 I hope I was right.
 * **fs**: It was my intention to use the "fs" npm package to read an apikey file.
 I began writing code to use the Rotten Tomatoes api for the initial search(because it is way faster than OMDB), and then use the OMDB api for movie details.
 However I could not get an RT apikey in time, so I discarded the idea.
 * **OMDB API**: Great api, but their documentation only gives us the link for single movie searches.
 To find multiple movies with the same search title the api link is: